 Dehumidifiers condense moisture to form liquid water collected in a special tank inside the dehumidifier unit.
 But, this water has to go somewhere so that the unit can condense even more moisture.
-As a result, nearly all dehumidifiers require that you manually empty the tank when it’s filled or have an auto-drain system to empty the unit continuously.
+As a result, nearly all dehumidifiers require that you manually empty the tank when it’s filled or have an auto-drain hose dehumidifier to empty the unit continuously.
 Some even have pumps to facilitate continuous drainage.

 The drainage method will also affect where you place the dehumidifier.
 For example, continuous drain systems are best located close enough to the sink or window, depending on the length of the drain pump.

 All dehumidifiers are electrical appliances.
 They depend on electricity to run a motor that drives the water removal process.
 As such, your dehumidifier will connect to an electrical outlet via an electrical cord.
 The length of the cord directly influences the location of the appliance.

 The good news is that you can make this a non-issue by purchasing a longer cord separately.
 Just make sure to get the correct type of cord.
 A lower-rated electrical cord can melt, causing an unnecessary fire risk.

 A dehumidifier, like all other HVAC appliances, works best when there’s good air circulation.
 This doesn’t necessarily mean windy conditions.
 However, air should circulate within the basement freely.
 It’s the only way to ensure even the cool, dry air coming from the return vents.
 Uninterrupted circulation also facilitates the intake of stale air.